wedeling/EasySurrogate/README.md

  + `/General`: a general introduction to EasySurrogate.

- + `/L96`: Quantized Softmax Network (QSN) surrogates for atmospheric model equations.
+ + `/L96_QSN`: Quantized Softmax Network (QSN) surrogates for atmospheric model equations.
 In this tutorial, the subgrid-scale term of the Lorenz96 equations is replaced by a QSN surrogate.

+ + `/L96_ANN`: Artificial Neural Network (QSN) surrogates for atmospheric model equations.
+In this tutorial, the subgrid-scale term of the Lorenz96 equations is replaced by an ANN surrogate.

  + `/gray_scott`: reduced surrogates for a reaction diffusion equation.
 This applies the data compression technique to the two-dimensional gray-scott equations.